Zackery-B/workshop-04/markdown/README.md

 If you have applied to Trent, or have received an Offer of *Admission, you can activate your MyTrent account here.
 You will need your Trent* Identification Number provided _in your application acknowledgement email._ If you are unable to find your ID, you can retrieve it here OR please contact.

 ## Strong

 If you have applied to Trent, or have **received an Offer of Admission,** you can activate your MyTrent account here.
 You will need your Trent Identification Number provided in your application acknowledgement email.
-If you are unable to find your ID, you can retrieve it here OR please contact admissions@trentu.ca.
+If you are unable to find your ID, you can retrieve it here OR please contact

 ## Lists

 ### Unorderded List

 - List item 1
 - List item 2
   - List sub item
   - List sub item 2
 - List item 3

 ### Ordered List

 1. First item
 2. second item
 3. third item

 ## Images

 ![golden dice](./img/gold_dice.jpg)